abhaybs7505/Digital-VLSI-Soc-with-VSD-LABS/README.md

 Percentage = 10.84296854%

-# Section-2: Good floorplan vs Bad floorplan and introduction to library cells:
+# Section 2 Good floorplan vs Bad floorplan and introduction to library cells
 **Objectives-**
 + Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
 + Calculate the die area in microns from the values in floorplan def.